New Mexico utility seeks to join western energy market

 It would cost about $28 million to join.
 Annual expenses would be around $3 million.

-The utility says it would seek to recover those costs through customer rates but noted any savings from the market would be reflected on monthly bills.
+The utility says it would seek to recover costs through customer rates but noted any savings would reflect on monthly bills.